weleoka/ardeidae/README.md

 Current Features:
 -----------------
 General functinality:
+* Server config file.
-* Message logging
+* Message logging.
 * Private messaging to single or multiple peers but remaining in public room.
-* Filter messages with htmlEntities
+* Filter messages with htmlEntities.
 * Independent server-side name logging to prevent in session client name-changing.
-* Sending a welcome message to all users joining to the room
+* Sending a welcome message to all users joining to the room.
 	- includes recent messages.
 * Notifies when each user joins or leaves.
-* Keeps track of total users online, and total since service launch.
+* Keeps track of total users online, and total since server deployment.
 * If running in open mode notifies peers trying to connect with password that they don't need it.
+* Responds to HTTP request (Ajax-CORS) with JSON containing current server meta data.
+	Meta data supplied by server is:
+	- What mode the server is running in.
+	- Number of online peers.
+	- Server uptime.
+	- Total logins since deployment.

 General server specs and options:
 * Displays output on host machine terminal about operations.